Arts-Based Facilitation Field Study

-The Facilitation Study explores the myriad facilitative approaches that are used in the field of ASC/community-engaged arts, including in performance arts, visual and media arts, literary and urban arts, as well as dialogic methods.
-Not intended to be a comprehensive “list”, the results of this study will include video illustrations of some of these approaches.
+This field study explores the myriad facilitative approaches that are used in the field of ASC/community-engaged participatory arts, including in performance arts, visual and media arts, literary and urban arts, as well as dialogic methods.

 It is our hope that these studies will prove useful for the ASC community and for the burgeoning field of social innovation which is defined as… “new ideas that resolve existing social, cultural, economic and environmental challenges and that alter the perceptions, behaviours and structures that previously gave rise to these challenges”

-This project involved creation and an exhibition of painting, photography, installations, poetry and performance work made by some 100 seniors about what it is like to grow older.
+This unique chataqua project involved the creation of an exhibition of painting, photography, installations, poetry and performance work made by some 100 seniors about what it is like to grow older.
 During the exhibition in the theatre of the Performing Arts Lodge (PAL) in Vancouver, a series of Chataqua dialogues and arts workshops were offered to the public.
 All the artwork and the artists’ descriptions of their art and its underlying themes can be viewed in The AGEWELL Booklet.